 - An old amalgam filling has cracked, shrunk, come loose, or failed in some other way

 - A tooth with a metal filling has developed secondary dental caries (tooth decay under the filling)

-That’s not to say you’ll have trouble finding a dentist willing to remove your amalgam fillings for other reasons, if that’s the treatment you choose.
-Increasing numbers of dentist now specialize in safe removal of mercury fillings because of the growing demand for this procedure.
+That's not to say you'll have trouble finding a dentist willing to remove your amalgam fillings for other reasons, if that's the treatment you choose.
+Increasing numbers of dentist, such as biological dentists, now specialize in safe removal of mercury fillings because of the growing demand for this procedure.

 If you wait until your old amalgam fillings have come to the end of their life and need to be replaced anyway, there is no reason not to replace your silver fillings with white fillings – as long as you're prepared to pay for private treatment (more on costs below).

 Removing amalgam fillings and side effects

 Mercury amalgam fillings usually last 10-15 years.
 Once they start to show signs of failing, silver fillings need to be replaced.
 Because some mercury vapor is released during amalgam filling removal, dentists should take special precautions to protect themselves and the patient from the risk of mercury exposure.

 For the most secure mercury tooth filling removal, find a dentist who uses SMART (Safe Mercury Amalgam Removal Technique), a protocol recommended by the International Academy of Oral Medicine & Toxicology (IAOMT).